 Should I sell my home in Palm Beach County before or after insurance rates drop?

 Selling now through summer 2026 is strategically strong.
-The Citizens cuts take effect June 1, meaning buyer affordability improves right as spring market momentum peaks.
-Sellers who list in May and June capture buyers whose purchasing power just expanded, without waiting for the fall slowdown.
+The Citizens decrease takes effect at renewal from June 1, so buyer affordability improves heading into the summer market.
+Sellers who list now capture buyers whose purchasing power is expanding, without waiting for the fall slowdown.

 Does lower insurance change what a South Florida home is worth?